Impact of conversion-driven processes on singlet-doublet Majorana dark matter relic: dark matter phenomenology and detection prospects

-\textbf{\textit{Displaced vertex signatures:}} We note that the doublet fermion ($\psi^\pm$) can be produced because of their gauge interaction which further can decay to DM and charge leptons via the singlet doublet mixing through off-shell gauge boson exchange.
-This can give rise displaced vertex signatures in the LHC \cite{Cepeda:2019klc} and, in future, MATHUSLA \cite{MATHUSLA:2019qpy}.
-As already discussed, conversion-driven processes allows smaller $\sin\theta(\lesssim\mathcal{O}(10^{-3}))$ which results in smaller decay widths of $\psi^\pm$.
-Thereby increasing the decay length which can fall in the reaches of LHC and MATHUSLA \cite{Paul:2024prs}.
+We note that the doublet fermion ($\psi^\pm$) can be produced because of its gauge interaction, which further can decay to DM and charged leptons via the singlet-doublet mixing through off-shell gauge boson exchange.
+This can give rise to displaced vertex signatures in the LHC \cite{ATLAS:2022gbw,CMS:2024trg} and, in the future, MATHUSLA \cite{MATHUSLA:2019qpy}.
+As already discussed, conversion-driven processes allow smaller $\sin\theta(\lesssim\mathcal{O}(10^{-3}))$ which results in smaller decay widths of $\psi^\pm$, thereby increasing the decay length, which can fall in the reach of LHC and MATHUSLA \cite{Paul:2024prs}.

+We calculate the decay length ($c\tau$) for the points satisfying DM relic density, direct detection, and LEP constraints and show them in the plane of $c\tau$ vs $M_{\rm DM}$ in Fig. \ref{fig:DV} considering the decay mode $\psi^\pm\rightarrow\chi_3 e^\pm\nu_e$.
+The color code depicts the values of $\sin\theta$.
+The region of sensitivity of the CMS ($10^{-4}{~\rm m}-1{~\rm m}$) and ATLAS ($0.04{~\rm m}-72.4{~\rm m}$) displaced vertex searches is shown with gray and green shaded regions, respectively.
+The figure shows that the inclusion of co-scattering processes increases the lifetime of the dark partners, bringing them within the sensitivity reach of the LHC and MATHUSLA.